 Their employees have to work through the dip in their ultradian cycle, which in turn triggers a stress response.

 Studies have shown that while you’re stressed, the parts of your brain which handle logic become less active.
 You lose focus, become hyper-alert, and anxious.

 If you think that this doesn’t have consequences in the workplace, think again.

 Studies show that presenteeism – being on the job but not functioning up to your capability – costs $150 billion annually in lost productivity.

 More generally, workplace stress costs American companies around $200 billion a year, with other estimates going even higher at $300 billion.

-While stress at the workplace aren’t always caused by a lack of sleep, but having a place for your employees to relax and recharge can be crucial in alleviating stress and increasing productivity.
+While stress at the workplace isn’t always caused by a lack of sleep, but having a place for your employees to relax and recharge can be crucial in alleviating stress and increasing productivity.

-Studies have shown that naps not only helps the brain process information, but it can also help us learn quicker.
+Studies have shown that naps not only help the brain process information but can also help us learn quicker.

 In one study, participants memorized illustrated cards to test their memory.
 After memorizing the patterns, both groups were given a 40-minute break.

 One group was allowed to nap, while the other group was kept awake.
-The researchers then tested how much of the patterns the groups could remember.
+The researchers then tested how many of the patterns the groups could remember.